parsiya/parsiya.net/content/post/2016-01-30-theme-readme.markdown

 [params]

-  # number of recent posts that will be shown in the sidebar
+  # number of recent posts that will be shown in the sidebar - default is 5
   SidebarRecentLimit = 5

-  # if false, all of the post will appear on front page (and in pagination) - not recommended
+  # if false, all of posts' content will appear on front page (and in pagination) - not recommended
+  # be sure to use the <!--more--> delimiter
   truncate = true

   # author's name (this will appear in metadata and at the bottom of posts)
   author = "Site Author"